coreeng/core-platform-docs/content/platform/how-tos/minimise-costs.md

 # Nodepool with 5 VMs using standard will cost $162 per month

-# Nodepool with 5 VMs using premptible nodes will cost $61 per month
+# Nodepool with 5 VMs using spot nodes will cost $61 per month
 ```